bckohan/django-render-static/doc/source/commands.rst

     $ manage.py renderstatic

 Alternatively individual templates can be generated, regardless of their presence in ``STATIC_TEMPLATES``.
-They will be given the global context:
+They will be given the global context with any overriding context parameters supplied on the command line:

 .. code::

-    $ manage.py renderstatic name/of/template1.js name/of/template2.js
+    $ manage.py renderstatic path/*.js -c ./js_context.yaml -d outputdir